pivotal-cf/docs-aws-services/guidelines.md

 The current version supports the following services:

-RDS for PostgreSQL - Amazon RDS supports DB instances running several versions of PostgreSQL.
+* RDS for PostgreSQL - Amazon RDS supports DB instances running several versions of PostgreSQL.
+* S3 - Create and manage Amazon S3 buckets

 ##Apps Manager
 Note: Apps Manager does not yet support the Asynchronous Provisioning capability of Cloud Foundry so it can NOT be used to Create or Delete service instances.
 You can view the Marketplace services, the Service Plans for each service and their plan features.
 However, the Create, Delete, Bind and Unbind must be done via the CF CLI.